dataArtisans/flink-training-web/web/index.md

 - How to implement Flink programs using
 	- Exercises for Flink batch programs using the DataSet API
+	- Exercises for Flink stream programs using the DataStream API
 	- Exercises for Flink batch programs using the Table API

 - How to package, execute, and monitor Flink programs on running Flink systems